jpueberbach4/bp.markets.ingest/dukascopy/README.md

 # gives you time-travel debugging for financial algorithms.

+# ofcourse, next step would be a live.sh, but i need to consult a third party before implementation

 ```

 >Cascaded indicator engine (1.0) (if still needed after replay.sh + plugins)